Stan015/sabinus.meme/CONTRIBUTING.md

 ## Important Note

-Kindly update this section with your name and what you worked on for this project.
+Kindly update this section with your name and what you worked on for this project from your forked repo.

 Name: ...